 Reflection on Mark 3:1-6 ~

-During the growing season, my wife and I along with a number of other people gather after Mass on Sunday to work at the church’s community garden.
+During the growing season, my wife and I along with other people gather after Mass on Sundays to work at the church’s community garden.
 Produce from the garden goes to the local food pantry.
-It is our way of stretching out our hands to make a strangers life a little easier.
-It is more than that as in my heart I know our little effort is restoring luster to “The Garden” on the same Sabbath day that Jesus did.
+It is our way of humbly saying to the stranger in our own town “stretch out your hand.”
+We do it with great joy as honestly it would be less expensive for us to simply buy the produce, but in this way we believe we are restoring luster to “The Garden” on the same Sabbath day in the same way that Jesus did.

 Mark 3 New Revised Standard Version Catholic Edition (NRSVCE)